songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Cloud Based Scalable Tech Solutions"
-title: "Unlock Your Business's Potential with High-Performance, Cloud based Scalable Tech Solutions"
+title: "Unlock Your Business's Potential with High-Performance, Scalable Tech Solutions"
 description: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
-excerpt: "Unlock Your Business's Potential with High-Performance,  Cloud based Scalable Tech Solutions"
+excerpt: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
 description_2: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
 keywords:
   - scale